kit-data-manager/template/README.md

-# Required steps after creating a repository from this template
+## :information_source: Required steps after creating a repository from this template :information_source:

 * Replace all occurences of **template** in this file with your project name
 * Enable this project in coveralls in order to obtain code coverage reports